 PUB officer to be penalised over contract cover-up; 6 officers disciplined for other lapses

-Singapore's national water agency has taken steps to strengthen its processes, said Minister for Sustainability and the Environment Grace Fu in response to a parliamentary question on lapses found during a government audit.
+Singapore's national water agency has taken steps to strengthen its processes, said Minister for Sustainability and the Environment Grace Fu after lapses were found during a government audit.

 SINGAPORE: The PUB officer involved in altering documents relating to a biocide supply contract will have his performance grade downgraded.